 First aid kit

 A trip always involves risks.
-However, you shouldn’t let all the fun spoil with minor mishaps or injuries.
+However, you shouldn’t let all the fun be spoiled with minor mishaps or injuries.
 So it is best to be prepared for such cases.
 You don’t have to pack a whole emergency case, but the following utensils can help immediately:

-- Antiseptics (important as it prevents possible infections)
+- Antiseptics (important as they prevent possible infections)

 - Anti-diarrheal medication